em-tlm/ts-lib-metric-monitoring/README.md

 # ts-lib-metric-monitoring

 This is a node module that will help you send your application metrics to __*both*__
-* telegraf's statsD input, which then stores the data in influxdb and can be visualized using grafana.
+* Telegraf's statsD input, which then stores the data in influxdb and can be visualized using grafana.
 For more information, refer to the
 [metric visualization stack](https://github.com/tetrascience/ts-devops-local-stack/tree/master/metricvisualization)
-* datadog agent's statsD server, which will then forward the metric to datadog for our centralized alerting/monitoring for important environments.
+* [Datadog agent's statsD server](http://docs.datadoghq.com/guides/dogstatsd/), which will then forward the metric to datadog for our centralized alerting/monitoring for important environments.

 ## Usage